Chinmay-47/practice-cpp/notes/loops.md

     return 0;
 }
 ```
-- For loops take a initial value, a condition and an operation
+- For loops take an initial value, a condition and an operation
-- Performs the actions inside loop as well as the declared operation, as long as the condition specified is true
+- Performs the actions as well as the declared operation inside the loop, as long as the condition specified is true

 <br>